demergent-labs/azle/the_azle_book/src/server.md

 Once [deployed](./deployment.md) you can access your server at a URL like this: `http://bkyz2-fmaaa-aaaaa-qaaaq-cai.localhost:8000`.
 You can use any HTTP client to interact with your server, such as `curl`, `fetch`, or a web browser.
 See [the Interacting with your canister section](./deployment.md#interacting-with-your-canister) of the [deployment chapter](./deployment.md) for help in constructing your canister URL.

-The result of calling `Server` must be the `default` export of your `main` module, and the callback argument to `Server` must return a [Node.js http.Server](https://nodejs.org/api/http.html#class-httpserver).
-The `main` module is specified by the `main` property of your project's [dfx.json file](https://github.com/demergent-labs/azle/blob/main/examples/hello_world/dfx.json), which must be at the root directory of your project.
+The `default` export of your `main` module must be the result of calling `Server`, and the callback argument to `Server` must return a [Node.js http.Server](https://nodejs.org/api/http.html#class-httpserver).
+The `main` module is specified by the `main` property of your project's [dfx.json file](https://github.com/demergent-labs/azle/blob/main/examples/hello_world/dfx.json#L5).
+The `dfx.json` file must be at the root directory of your project.

 The callback argument to `Server` can be asynchronous: